-The knowledge of radionuclides concentration and distribution in vegetation is of interest (in environmental radiological protection) not only for an accurate determination of activity but also to assess and estimate the effects/potential hazard (monitoring of environmental radioactivity) of radiation exposure inherent in the measured activity to human and biotal ore interests have been arisen to minimize the hazards caused by ionizing radiation from manmade or naturally occurring radioactive materials the past people paid the price for little or improper knowledge on the effect of ionizing radiation.
-However the emphasis on radiation protection, safety and security of radioactive sources has positively contributed to reduce such hazards as the people's awareness has apparently been enhanced [1].
+The knowledge of radionuclides concentration and distribution in vegetation is of interest (in environmental radiological protection) not only for an accurate determination of activity but to assess the effects and potential hazard of radiation exposure inherent in the measured activity to human and biota [1].
+More interests have been arisen to minimize the hazards caused by ionizing radiation from manmade or naturally occurring radioactive materials [1].
+In the past people paid the price for little or improper knowledge on the effect of ionizing radiation.
+However the emphasis on radiation protection, safety and security of radioactive sources has positively contributed to reduce such hazards as the people's awareness has apparently been enhanced [2].

-Natural radionuclides occur in soil and they are incorporated metabolically into plants, and ultimately find their way into food crops and water an-made radionuclides behave in a similar manner, and worldwide contamination of the food chains by radionuclides produced during tests of nuclear weapons in the atmosphere has taken place during the past half century [2].
+Natural radionuclides occur in soil and they are incorporated metabolically into plants, and ultimately find their way into food crops and water [3].
+Man-made radionuclides behave in a similar manner, and worldwide contamination of the food chains by radionuclides produced during nuclear weapons tests in the atmosphere has taken place during the past half century [4].
 In the recent years, extensive uranium exploration and feasibility studies in Tanzania have found several sites with economically viable uranium deposits.
-In 2009, deposits of uranium were discovered at Mkuju, Namtumbo district, southern Tanzania [3].
-This discovery was followed by Manyoni uranium deposits (Singida region) in Central Tanzania [4].
-These discoveries of uranium deposit at Mkuju in Ruvuma, Bahi in Dodoma and Manyoni in Singida have brought concern about the levels of natural radioactivity is poil and in locally grown food crops at the areas in the neighbourhood of the deposits.
+In 2009, deposits of uranium were discovered at Mkuju, Namtumbo district, southern Tanzania [5].
+This discovery was followed by Manyoni uranium deposits (Singida region) and Bahi uranium deposits (Dodoma region) both in Central Tanzania [6].
+These discoveries of uranium deposit at Mkuju in Ruvuma, Bahi in Dodoma and Manyoni in Singida have brought concern about the levels of natural radioactivity in soil, vegetations and in locally grown food crops at the areas in the neighbourhood of the deposits [7].

-Green leafy vegetables are very prone to external contamination during their growing season ther vegetables, including root vegetables, may also become contaminated.
-In the early stages of fallout, green vegetables can be a very significant pathway for short lived radionuclides.
-The radioactivity levels play a vital role as they can be used for decision making in economic, legal or environmental management of far there is no information regarding radioactivity levels in leaf vegetables from the area of study (Manyoni) which have been established.
-Therefore this study is aimed to establish a baseline radioactivity levels in leaf vegetables in the selected area of study before the commencements of Uranium mining and milling.
+Green leafy vegetables are very prone to external contamination during their growing season [8].
+Other vegetables, including root vegetables, may also become contaminated.
+In the early stages of fallout, green vegetables can be a very significant pathway for short lived radionuclides [8].
+Therefore, it is important to obtain representative vegetable samples, and sampling should be planned carefully.
+The radioactivity levels play a vital role as they can be used for decision making in economic, legal or environmental management [1].
+So far there is no information regarding radioactivity levels in leafy vegetables from the area of study (Manyoni) which have been established.
+Therefore this study aimed at establishing a baseline radioactivity levels in leafy vegetables in the selected area of study before the commencements of uranium mining and milling.

-In the present work, radioactivity levels of U-238, Th-232, and K-40 in daily diets were determined in selected leaf vegetables from Manyoni.
-The obtained results were used for the estimation of intakes, and annual effective doses of these radionuclides in the adult population of Manyoni District, Tanzania.
+In the present work, radioactivity levels of U-238, Th-232, and K-40 in daily diets were determined in selected leafy vegetables from Manyoni.
+The obtained results were used for the estimation of annual intake of radionuclides and annual effective doses of these radionuclides in the adult population of Manyoni District, Tanzania.